Pant/nextcloudpi-readthedocs/Testing-NextCloudPi.md

 If you feel that you can help with some **Python/Bash/Expect automated tests**, please **contribute** to the code in the [tests](https://github.com/nextcloud/nextcloudpi/tree/master/tests) folder of this repo.

-The following technologies are suggested, but more suggestions are welcome.
+The following technologies are suggested, but other suggestions are welcome.

 - [TAP](https://testanything.org) Test anything protocol.
 A standard testing protocol with bindings for [Jenkins](https://wiki.jenkins.io/display/JENKINS/TAP+Plugin) and many [programming languages](https://testanything.org/producers.html).
 - [BATS](https://github.com/sstephenson/bats) - a Bash testing suite that supports the TAP protocol